-Navigate Burma's waterways in style
+Navigate Myanmar's waterways in style

-Despite the influx of visitors to Burma in recent months, the country still retains a charm and innocence that makes it unique.
+Despite the influx of visitors to Myanmar in recent months, the country still retains a charm and innocence that makes it unique.
 On my fourth trip, I was delighted that it had not lost any of its magic.
 One of the best ways to explore the country is on the magnificent waterways of the Irrawaddy and Chindwin.
 Orient Express’s newest vessel, the Orcaella, sets sail this summer.
-It will sail four routes: two seven-night cruises between Rangoon and Pagan (and vice versa), and two eleven-night cruises – the ‘Gorges of the Far North’, exploring the upper Irrawaddy to Bhamo, and ‘Discovering the Chindwin River’, which meanders towards the India border.
+It will sail four routes: two seven-night cruises between Rangoon and Pagan (and vice versa), and two eleven-night cruises — the ‘Gorges of the Far North’, exploring the upper Irrawaddy to Bhamo, and ‘Discovering the Chindwin River’, which meanders toward the India border.